 > The BRs define Wildcard Certificate:

-> ‐most position of any of the Subject Fully‐Qualified Domain Names
+> left ‐most position of any of the Subject Fully‐Qualified Domain Names

 > contained in the Certificate."

 > Is "left-most position" technically defined?
 Does that mean the